H3d45/pm3-fudan/README.md

 2. Download the necessary binary from the release.

-3. 下载 `fm11rf08s_recovery.py` from this repository.
+3. Download `fm11rf08s_recovery.py` from this repository.

     Make sure to place all the files in the same directory.
 The file structure should look like this: